Local Government Climate Action Program funding

 Base funding

-All eligible local governments and Modern Treaty Nations are assigned annual base funding of $38,082 each.
-Total allocated base funding represents approximately 30 percent of total funding.
+All eligible local governments and Modern Treaty Nations have been provided annual base funding of $38,082 each.
+This represents approximately 30 percent of total annual funding.

 Per capita allocations